claudiamohh/claudiamohh.github.io/_posts/2022-08-30-Table-Extraction-using-TableNet-Model-with-Pytorch-Lightning.md

 ## Table Extraction using TableNet Model with Pytorch Lightning

-This project is a semantic segmentation task that labels each pixel of an image with a corresponding class of what is being represented.
+This project is a semantic segmentation task which labels each pixel of an image with a corresponding class of what is being represented.
 One popular approach for semantic segmentation models is to follow an encoder/decoder structure, which explains the reason of using TableNet model.

 ---
 ### Dataset